North Christian Church: Basement

 The basement, accessed by pairs of stairs at both the building's east and west ends, is arranged around a concrete core.
 This core has spaces such as restrooms, cloakrooms, and dressing rooms.
 These spaces have polished-concrete floors, except for the dressing rooms (which have ceramic tiles) and the bathrooms (which have porcelain tiles).
 There is also an auditorium within the core, directly below the sanctuary.
 The auditorium could seat 420 people and had a movable stage, a ceiling grid, and movable wooden partitions.
 The core has bush-hammered concrete walls, which slant outward, partially overhanging a wide hallway with black-slate tiles.
 Glass panels separate the overhanging walls from the ceiling and provide indirect natural light to the sanctuary.

 The hallway functions like the ambulatory in a traditional church.
 It connects offices and classrooms along the basement's perimeter, which are decorated with dark-stained plywood and mahogany woodwork.
 These rooms originally included a library, secretary's office, minister's office, and daycare.
 They retain some of their original decorations, such as shelves.
 The outer wall of each room is part of the building's curtain wall, which ascends to the plaster ceiling.
 Concrete partitions between each room rise to the height of the curtain wall's transoms, 8 ft 4.5 in above the floor, where plywood beams support dropped plywood ceilings above each room.
 The partitions are placed on a grid of 4 ft bays, corresponding to the facade's bays; the partitions abutting the hallways contain cylindrical lamps and hollow-core doors.
 The basement also includes a mechanical room below the western entrance and a kitchen below the eastern entrance.

-The baptistery, also known as the chapel, is at the basement's western end.
-It was intentionally separated from the main sanctuary to signify that only those who were baptized could attend Communion upstairs.
-The baptistery is bounded on two sides by walls running along the building's diagonal axes.
+The chapel, also known as the baptistery, is at the basement's western end.
+It was intentionally separated from the main sanctuary to signify that only those who were baptized could attend communion upstairs.
+The chapel is bounded on two sides by walls running along the building's diagonal axes.
 The western wall has wooden louvers, and double doors at its north and south ends that lead to the hallway.
-Movable wood partitions separate the baptistery from the rest of the basement.
-The baptistery has four rows of wooden pews, which face inward toward the core.
+Movable wood partitions separate the chapel from the rest of the basement.
+The chapel has four rows of wooden pews, which face inward toward the core.
 The center of the room includes an elongated hexagonal baptismal font with white tiles; when the font is not being used for baptisms, it can be covered with a stainless steel platform.
 The pool has a sunburst design symbolizing the Holy Trinity.
 The ceiling above the font is part of the concrete core's slanted walls and is decorated with a dove, symbolizing the Holy Spirit.
 East of the font, a stainless-steel screen conceals a foyer, which leads to dressing rooms within the core.
-The foyer's rear, or east, wall has mosaic tiles and a silver cross illuminated by accent lighting.
+The foyer's rear wall, on the east, has mosaic tiles and a silver cross illuminated by accent lighting.